About the Program

 The Barnes–de Mazia Certificate Program is appropriate for anyone interested in a structured learning experience in the arts or a credential representing the completion of a rigorous course of study from a respected educational institution.
 The program is also ideal for anyone interested in pursuing a certificate for professional or personal growth.
 A college degree is not required, and a majority of our students with degrees have completed them in fields unrelated to the arts.

-The courses required for the certificate program are the following:
+The following courses are required for the certificate program:

 Art is a visual record of artists’ perceptions throughout time.
 Focusing on developments in the art of Western Europe, this class explores how traditions influence one another, how artists learn and adapt traditions, and how modern art evolved in the 19th and 20th centuries.

-This class looks at certain aspects of the collection ranging from specific artists like Renoir or Cézanne, or broader topics like the ensembles in the collection or movements like modernism.
+This class focuses on particular aspects of the Barnes collection, ranging from specific artists like Renoir or Cézanne to broader topics such as our unique ensembles or artistic movements like modernism or impressionism.

-The three Barnes Method classes are offered on a rotating cycle.
-Each semester, at least one class will be offered online using our ultramodern VXP (visual experience platform) and at least one class will be offered on-site in the Barnes collection galleries.
+The three Barnes Method courses are offered on a rotating cycle.
+Each semester, at least one will be offered online using our ultramodern VXP (visual experience platform) and at least one will be offered on-site in the Barnes collection galleries.
 These courses meet weekly for 14 weeks, and each session is three hours long.
-If you are pursuing the certificate, you must complete three to six written assignments (number of assignments varies based on the core class) and a written final project.
+If you are pursuing the certificate, you must complete three to six written assignments (number of assignments varies based on the course) and a written final project.
 Certificate students are strongly encouraged to attend online sessions live, but options are available for those who need to take the course asynchronously.

 In addition to the traditional Barnes Method courses, those pursuing the certificate must also complete three 4-week courses outside that category.

-Students interested in pursuing the Barnes–de Mazia Certificate can declare their intent in any of the three Barnes Method classes.
+Students interested in pursuing the certificate can declare their intent in any of the three Barnes Method courses.

-Make sure you are receiving emails from the Education department, click here to curate your inbox.
+Make sure you are receiving emails about Barnes classes: click here to curate your inbox.

 Have questions?
 Email us for more information.